-Over the past three years, PC Bank has focused on expanding its customer base with its two products, PC®Mastercard® and the PC Money Account.
-As at December 31, 2022, there were over two million active customers.
+Over the past three years, PC Bank has focused on expanding its customer base through two products, PC®Mastercard® and the PC Money Account.
+As at December 30, 2023, there were over two million active customers.

-PC Bank has continued to deliver best-in-class customer experience by consistently improving its digital and mobile products, increasing access to electronic documentation, automating customer-facing processes, as well as leveraging its nationwide network of pavilions to engage and advise customers in-store.
+PC Bank continues to deliver best-in-class customer experience by consistently improving its digital and mobile products, increasing access to electronic documentation, automating customer-facing processes, as well as leveraging its nationwide network of pavilions to engage and advise customers in-store.

-Since the 2020 launch of the PC Money Account, an innovative bank account alternative that enables customers to manage their everyday financial needs like receiving deposits, paying bills, sending or receiving money and spending online or in person, PC Bank has helped Canadians save on banking fees and receive incremental PC Optimum points.
-PC Bank's product line creates a deeper integration and connection with the store network and the PC Optimum loyalty program.
+In 2020, PC Bank launched the PC Money Account, an innovative bank account alternative that enables customers to manage their everyday financial needs like receiving deposits, paying bills, sending or receiving money and spending online or in person.
+PC Bank continues to help Canadians save on banking fees, earn incremental PC Optimum points towards free groceries and creates a deeper integration with the store network and the PC Optimum loyalty program.